reinier/vagrant-setup-for-thepanel/readme.md

 ## How to use this?

 This [Vagrant](http://www.vagrantup.com) setup is created for [The Panel](http://thepanel.io).
-Just put these files and directories (except for this readme.md) in the root of your The Panel project and use vagrant up to provision your server.
+Just put these files and directories (except for this readme.md) in the root of your The Panel project and use `vagrant up` to provision your server.
 This setup is for *development* only.
+If you would like to roll your own specific setup, use [PuPHPet](https://puphpet.com).

 Add the following configuration variables to The Panel into the right place: